reactjs/react.dev/src/content/reference/react/Suspense.md

 Suspense boundaries let you coordinate which parts of your UI should always "pop in" together at the same time, and which parts should progressively reveal more content in a sequence of loading states.
 You can add, move, or delete Suspense boundaries in any place in the tree without affecting the rest of your app's behavior.

-Don't put a Suspense boundary around every component.
+Don't put a Suspense boundary around every Component.
 Suspense boundaries should not be more granular than the loading sequence that you want the user to experience.
 If you work with a designer, ask them where the loading states should be placed--it's likely that they've already included them in their design wireframes.

 ---